top of page

 Different Property Types

-In apartments the proximity of neighbors can make noise and behavior issues more critical.
-A dog that barks frequently or a pet that doesn’t get along with other animals can become a problem fast.
-Houses have more space and privacy but you’ll need to consider if the pet can safely use any outdoor areas.
+In apartments, the proximity of neighbors can make noise and behavior issues more critical.
+A dog that barks frequently or a pet that doesn't get along with other animals can become a problem fast.
+Houses have more space and privacy, but you'll need to consider if the pet can safely use any outdoor areas.

 Pet Screening Checklist